From BR Bullpen

 Biographical Information

-After his playing days, he was a commentator for University of Pittsburgh basketball games (a role he still held as of 2011).
-In 2011, he was elected to the College Baseball Hall of Fame.
-Four years earlier, he had been inducted into the College Basketball Hall of Fame.
+After his playing days, Groat was a commentator for University of Pittsburgh basketball games (a role he still held as of 2011).
+Ever the two sport star, he was elected to the College Basketball Hall of Fame in 2007 and College Baseball Hall of Fame in 2011.

 Notable Achievements